Parallel Order-Based Core Maintenance in Dynamic Graphs: Parallel Core Maintenance

-\else \paragraph{Correctness.} There have no deadlocks because 1) both $u$ and $v$ are locked together for a removed edge $(u, v)$ (line 1), and 2) for all vertices $w\in R_p$, we have $w$ locked by the worker $p$ and $w.\core = K-1$ and also worker $p$ will lock all $w' \in w.\adj$ with $w.\core =K$ for propagation.
-For all vertices $v$, their $v.mcd$ are correctly maintained without locking the neighbors $v.\adj$.
-Please refer to the arxiv version for full proof.
+Algorithm \ref{alg:p-edgeremove} has no deadlocks.
+First, both $u$ and $v$ are locked together at the same time for a removed edge $(u, v)$ (line~1).
+So, it is impossible for two workers to lock $u$ and $v$, respectively, which can lead to deadlocks.
+Second, all vertices $w\in R_p$ are locked by the worker $p$ and $w.\core = K - 1$; also, the worker $p$ will lock all $w' \in w.\adj$ with $w.\core = K$ for propagation (lines~11 and 12).
+There are four cases: \begin{itemize} \item[--] if all vertices $w'$ are not locked, there is no deadlocks;

-\paragraph{Time and Space Complexities.} The best-case running time is \\ $O(m' |E^*|/\mathcal P +|E^*| + m'|V^*|)$ and the worst-case running time is $O(m'|E^*|)$, where $m'$ edges are removed and $E^*$ is the largest number of adjacent edges for all vertices in $V^*$ among each removed edge.
-The worst-case is unlikely to happen in practice.
-The total space is $O(n + |E^*| \mathcal P)$.
-Please refer to the arxiv version for full proof. \fi
+\item[--] if $w'$ is locked by another worker $q$ but $w'.\core$ is not decreased, there is no deadlock as $w'$ has no propagation and worker $p$ will wait until $w'$ is unlocked by $q$;

+\item[--] if $w'$ is locked by another worker $q$ and $w'$ always has $w'.\core > K$, there is no deadlock as $w'$ is skipped for traversing.